epsi-rns/epsi-rns.github.io/_posts/desktop/2019/2019-10-23-awesome-theme-icons.markdown

-After this Awesome WM modularization there will be another article, about Awesome WM panel customization.
+After this Awesome WM modularization there will be another article, about Awesome WM statusbar panel customization.

 What do you think ?